LoRA-FAIR: Federated LoRA Fine-Tuning with Aggregation and Initialization Refinement: Related Work

 \section{Related Work}

-\textbf{Parameter-Efficient Fine-Tuning.} The increasing size of foundation models makes full-parameter fine-tuning computationally and storage-intensive.
+\textbf{Parameter-Efficient Fine-Tuning.} The increasing size of foundation models makes full fine-tuning computationally and storage-intensive.
 To address these challenges, Parameter-Efficient Fine-Tuning (PEFT) methods \cite{fu2023effectiveness, ding2023parameter, liu2022few, han2024parameter} have been proposed to reduce the number of trainable parameters.
 PEFT techniques introduce a limited set of additional trainable parameters to enhance model performance while keeping most pre-trained parameters frozen.
 Some approaches, such as \cite{houlsby2019parameter}, add trainable parameters called adapters to each layer of the pre-trained network, updating only the adapters during fine-tuning.
 Other approaches, like \cite{cai2020tinytl}, focus on fine-tuning only the bias terms of the pre-trained model.
 Techniques such as prefix-tuning \cite{li2021prefix} and prompt-tuning \cite{lester2021power} add trainable dimensions to the input or hidden layers of the network.
 Among PEFT methods, a key approach is LoRA \cite{hu2021lora}, which uses low-rank matrices to approximate the pre-trained weight matrix, updating only the low-rank matrices.
-In this paper, we utilize LoRA as our PEFT method due to its demonstrated efficiency, achieving comparable performance to full-parameter fine-tuning while modifying fewer than 5\% of the parameters.
+In this paper, we focus on LoRA due to its demonstrated efficiency, achieving comparable performance to full-parameter fine-tuning.